publishpress/PublishPress-Blocks/src/readme.txt

 = 2.5.1 =
  * Add: Anchor support for all the blocks, except: Adv.
 Icons, Columns Manager, Info Box, Recent Posts and Testimonial
- * Fix: Fix gallery lightbox target to open a bigger version of the image
+ * Fix: Fix gallery lightbox target to open a bigger version of the image (hughworm)

 = 2.5.0 =
  * Add: "PublishPress Blocks" as new plugin's name